mxmadrid/mece-wiki/docs/pages/vectors.md

 ## Magnitude and Direction (Euclidean Vectors)
 ## Vector Addition
+Vectors may be added together by joining them head (pointed side) to tale (stick side).
+The order of addition does not matter.

 ## Vector Multiplication
+There are three different ways to multiply vectors.
 ### Scalar Multiplication

 ### Dot/Inner Product
+Dot/Inner product multiplication indicates the magnitude to which the multiplied vectors point in the same direction.
+The resultant is a **scalar**.

 ### Cross Product
+Cross product multiplication indicates the area of the parallelogram formed by the multiplied vectors.
+The resultant is a **vector**.